4bach/GeoLifeClef/GLC_19/README.md

 More details about each raster are available within the archive.
 ### Dataset of Occurrences
-The dataset itself is available at the following [URL](http://otmedia.lirmm.fr/LifeCLEF/GeoLifeCLEF2019/).
-The following variables are

 The dataset is composed in multiple files:
 - PL_complete.csv